Navigation

 Law Clerk Program

-In addition to research and legal writing, clerks will have the opportunity to work in-depth with prosecutors on specific cases, interview witnesses, attend depositions and appear in court.
-Law clerks will be assigned to work in one or more of ten divisions.
+In addition to research and legal writing, clerks may have the opportunity to work in-depth with prosecutors on specific cases, interview witnesses, attend depositions and appear in court.
+Law clerks will be assigned to work in one of our divisions.

 Mission Statement